rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Autoencoders learn to compress and reconstruct data.
 Anomalies are identified as data points with high reconstruction error.

+**Cost Function**: The cost function for autoencoders is the reconstruction error, typically measured as Mean Squared Error (MSE) between the original and reconstructed data.
+Points with high reconstruction errors are flagged as anomalies.

 **Example**: Detecting unusual system behavior based on system logs.
 Autoencoders can learn normal patterns in logs and flag entries that deviate significantly as anomalies.

 ##### LSTM (Long Short-Term Memory) Networks